 Software Reverse Engineering is a process of recovering the design, requirement specifications, and functions of a product from an analysis of its code.
 It builds a program database and generates information from this.
+This article focuses on discussing reverse engineering in detail.

 Reverse Engineering Goals: